Datasance/docs.datasance.com/ioFog_3.0/platform-deployment/kubernetes-prepare-cluster.md

 If we are familiar with `kubectl`, we will know that it relies on a configuration file typically found in `~/.kube/config` which contains credentials for it to connect to the Kubernetes API Server.

-`iofogctl` similarly relies on this configuration file.
-We need to make sure it is present on the host that we intend to use `iofogctl` from.
+`potctl` similarly relies on this configuration file.
+We need to make sure it is present on the host that we intend to use `potctl` from.
 The file can be saved anywhere on the host but it is recommended to keep it in `~/.kube/config` because all of this guide's examples assume it to be there.

 ## RBAC

-In order for `iofogctl` or Helm to do its thing with our Kubernetes cluster, we will have to make sure we have the right [RBAC permissions](https://kubernetes.io/docs/reference/access-authn-authz/rbac/).
+In order for `potctl` or Helm to do its thing with our Kubernetes cluster, we will have to make sure we have the right [RBAC permissions](https://kubernetes.io/docs/reference/access-authn-authz/rbac/).

 The way we add these permissions will depend on our respective Kubernetes provider.
 Ultimately, we need the User Account associated with our `~/.kube/config` configuration file to have at least the following permissions: